HungThinh17/MySnapDrop/ARCHITECTURE.md

     - Expects `req.files.file`.
     - Handles both single file and array form.
     - Sanitizes filename and prevents path traversal.
-    - Avoids overwrite by adding timestamp if needed.
+    - Avoids overwriting by adding a timestamp if the sanitized name already exists.
   - `GET /files`
     - Returns JSON array of filenames stored in `uploads/`.
   - `GET /download/:filename`
     - Downloads a specific file from `uploads/`.
+    - Defensive callback:
+      - If an error occurs after headers are sent (e.g., client aborts), logs the error instead of sending a second response (avoids `ERR_HTTP_HEADERS_SENT`).
+      - Treats aborted connections (`ECONNABORTED`, `ECONNRESET`) as non-fatal.
   - `DELETE /files/:filename`
-    - Deletes a specific file from `uploads/`.
+    - Deletes a specific file from `uploads/` if it exists.
+    - Returns `404` if the file is missing.
+  - `DELETE /files`
+    - Bulk clear endpoint.
+    - Iterates all entries in `uploads/`, deleting regular files.
+    - Returns a plain-text message:
+      - `Deleted N uploaded file(s).` or
+      - `No uploaded files to clear.`.
+    - On failure, returns `500` with `Failed to clear all uploaded files.`.
 - **Local network access log**:
   - On startup prints `http://<local-ip>:3000` where `<local-ip>` is inferred from `os.networkInterfaces()`.